Skip to main content

 Best product planning software for gathering roadmap feedback from real users

 Perhaps you're wondering how I selected the best product planning software for this list.
-To build this top 10 list, I evaluated and compared a wide range of product planning software systems with positive user ratings.
+To build this top 10 list, I evaluated and compared a wide range of types of product planning software with positive user ratings.

 After determining my long list of top choices, I further refined my list by using the selection criteria below to evaluate how each tool weighed up against the other.
 I also drew on my years of product management experience to highlight unique features that help add value to your product management journey.